ramunda/ramunda/README.md

 #### Passing props to the forms
-To control the behaviour of the form it is necessary that some information is given to the React component through its props.
+To control the behavior of the form it is necessary that some information is given to the React component through its props.
 Here they are:

-- **createInstance**: Defines if the component need to create a process instance.
-(Opcional)
+- **createInstance**: Defines if the component needs to create a process instance.
+(Optional)

 - **procDefKey**: Key that defines a process, if it is necessary to create a new instance of the process, this key identifies that process.
-(Opcional)
+(Optional)

-- **variables**: Variables to instatiate a process.
-(Opcional)
+- **variables**: Variables to instantiate a process.
+(Optional)

 - **process**: Object that represents a process instance.
-Must be defined as the following: (Opcional)
+Must be defined as the following: (Optional)
 ```
 {
 	"processId": "process instance id",